R. Kelly accuser says he kept gun nearby while berating her – KION546

 Associated Press

 NEW YORK (AP) — One of R. Kelly’s accusers has told a jury that he kept a gun by his side while he berated her before forcing her to give him oral sex in a Los Angeles music studio.
 The testimony came Wednesday at the R&B singer’s sex-trafficking trail in New York City.
 The witness said the intimidation tactics were all part of an abusive relationship that began when she was 19.
-Kelly has denied any wrongdoing.
-Jurors so far have heard from a steady stream of accusers claiming Kelly began sexually degrading them when they were still in their teens.
+Jurors also heard testimony from a pastor who wed Kelly and the singer Aaliyah when she was 15.
+Kelly denies any wrongdoing.